 How is the course assessed

 All units will be individually graded as ‘pass’, ‘merit’ or ‘distinction’.
 To achieve a certain grade for the unit you must meet the assessment criteria set out in the specification.
 You will be informed of all assessment criteria at the beginning of each new unit via the assignment brief.
 Some units do require the completion of timed assessment activities which are done in exam conditions but there are a range of assessments for each unit which will be explained at the start of each unit.
 The course is 100% coursework with typical evidence including written reports and essays which will be submitted throughout the year.

 Where next - Further Studies

 The course offers you the opportunity to progress on our expected Level 5 Higher National Diploma in International Tourism Development.
 Additionally, after successful completion of the course, learners can progress into the second or third year of a university programme.
-We have affiliated links with University College Birmingham, University of Brighton and Bucks New University and many learners have also progressed on to London based universities.
 Typical programmes include BSc/BA International Tourism Management and BA Hospitality and Tourism Management.

 Where next - Job Opportunities

 The course allows the opportunity to develop the necessary skills and knowledge to gain employment in areas such as hotels, travel agencies, tour operations, cruise lines, airports, resort representatives and tourist attractions.
 Within these areas there will be opportunities to progress for example from hotel receptionist to front office manager.

 Further, students will be encouraged to partake in their own work placement to gain further knowledge and skills required for the industry.

 An Employment Fair is also held each year where Travel and Tourism employers liaise with students in offering advice and support for stepping into the workplace and all HNC learners will be required to attend.